rhayman/ephysiopy/docs/api/ephysiopy/common/spikecalcs/index.rst

    .. py:method:: get_channel_depth_from_templates(pname)

       Determine depth of template as well as closest channel.

+      :param pname: The path to the directory containing the KiloSort results.
+      :type pname: Path

+      :returns: The depth of the template and the index of the closest channel.
+      :rtype: tuple of np.ndarray

+      .. rubric:: Notes

+      Adopted from
-Adopted from 'templatePositionsAmplitudes' by N. Steinmetz
+      'templatePositionsAmplitudes' by N. Steinmetz
       (https://github.com/cortex-lab/spikes)